rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 **Ignoring the line length limit.** Sometimes – in particular for tests – it can be necessary to exempt yourself from this limit.
-In that case, you can add a comment towards the top of the file (after the copyright notice) like so:
+In that case, you can add a comment towards the top of the file like so:

 ```rust
 // ignore-tidy-linelength